stabilityprotocol/docs/docs/how_stability_works/intro_to_stability.md

 ---

 # Stability is Different
 The Stability Network represents a significant leap forward in blockchain technology, offering a unique blend of features that make it an attractive platform for a wide range of applications.
-Its tokenless nature, open-source ethos, decentralized architecture, public accessibility, and high scalability set it apart as a forward-thinking solution for the future of decentralized systems.
+Its feeless nature, open-source ethos, decentralized architecture, public accessibility, and high scalability set it apart as a forward-thinking solution for the future of decentralized systems.